WeCanDoBetter/phenomenal-ai/README.md

 - `constructor(name: string, actors: Actor[])`: Initializes a new instance of the Conversation class.
 - `push(actor: string, text: string)`: Add a new message to the history.
+- `query(options: { speaker, answerer, query, generateText, store = false })`:
+  Returns a promise that resolves to a turn response.
 - `turn(options: { generateText: (prompt: string) => Promise<string>; })`:
-  Returns a promise that resolves to the speaker and the response.
+  Returns a promise that resolves to a turn response.
 - `loop(options: { signal: AbortSignal; generateText: (prompt: string) => Promise<string>; })`:
   An async generator that yields the speaker and the response.

+### ConversationHistory

+The `ConversationHistory` class represents the history of a conversation.
+It tracks the course of dialogue over time.
+See source files for more details.

 ### Actor